Charge to the Standing Committee, 2013-2014

 - Operational leadership – Promote U-M’s leadership in pursuing fair labor practices and human rights in licensing operations and provide recommendations regarding the U-M’s continued and/or increased participation with the CLC’s CR Pilot Program related to strengthening code compliance through the licensing process;

-- Code of conduct for labor standards – Make recommendations pursuant to enforcing the University’s code of conduct for licensees; investigating the possibility of adding a preamble and developing recommended language for consideration;
+- Code of conduct for labor standards – Make recommendations regarding any potential changes to the University's code of conduct for licensees as well as recommendations pursuant to enforcing the code;

-- Participate in monitoring efforts/compliance organizations with which the University is affiliated – assess concerns about licensees raised by these organizations or through other channels, and recommend appropriate University actions in response as necessary.
+- Monitoring efforts and complaint response – Participate in monitoring compliance organizations with which the University is affiliated; assess concerns about licensees raised by these organizations or through other channels, and recommend appropriate University actions in response as necessary.